MPF’s Linden Prairie. Photo: R. S. Kinnerson

 How Much Prairie is Left?

 Today, less that 1/2 of 1% of native prairies remain in Missouri.
-Once covering at least 15 million acres in Missouri—one-third of the state—up until statehood in 1821, today, fewer than 60,000 scattered acres of original, unplowed prairie remain.
-Approximately 26,000 of these remaining acres are protected by state agencies, the Missouri Prairie Foundation, and other groups.
+Once covering at least 15 million acres in Missouri—one-third of the state—up until statehood in 1821, today, according to the Missouri Natural Heritage Database, fewer than 51,000 scattered acres of original, unplowed prairie remain.
+Approximately 26,600 of these remaining acres are protected by state agencies, the Missouri Prairie Foundation, and other groups.
 Many factors have contributed to the demise of prairie, including land conversion for agricultural purposes and other human development, fire suppression, overgrazing, and invasive species.

 “Presettlement Prairie” is a term that refers to prairie in Missouri and elsewhere in the United States before European settlement.